larkiny/nodekit/docs/src/content/docs/guides/20-bootstrap.md

 ## Prompts: Installation and Fast-catchup

-Nodekit bootstrap will check to see if there is a node already installed.
+`nodekit bootstrap` will check to see if there is a node already installed.

 If there is none, it will ask if you want to start a node installation:

 > Installing A Node
 >
 > It looks like you're running this for the first time.
 Would you like to install a node?
-(Y/n)
+(Y/N)

-You can respond by pressing the `y` or `n` keys of your keyboard, for `yes` and `no` respectively.
+You can respond by pressing the `Y` or `N` keys of your keyboard, for `Yes` and `No` respectively.

 ---